appuchias/appuwrotethese/README.md

 1. Gas prices

-    This project allows the users to look up the cheapest gas station in different areas of Spain, either though the name of the locality, the province or its postal/zip code.
+    This project allows the users to look up the cheapest gas station in different areas of Spain, either through the name of the locality, the province or its postal/zip code.

+2. Mastermind

+    A logic game.
+    Try to guess a 4-digit code based on the number of correct and misplaced digits of your attempts.

 ## License